marcelkliemannel/marcelkliemannel.com/content/articles/2021/multiple-return-values-in-kotlin-with-destruction-declarations.md

 System.out.println(result.first + " - " + result.second + " - " + result.third);
 ```

-If we now migrate this Java code to Kolin, we have already saved a massive amount of code due to the lightweight nature of Kolin alone:
+If we now migrate this Java code to Kotlin, we have already saved a massive amount of code due to the lightweight nature of Kotlin alone:

 ```kotlin
 class ValuesContainer(val first: Int, val second: Int, val third: Int)